-It was recognized that those who struggle with addiction issues have limited supports in the Trinity-Conception area.
-While treatment centers and continuing care services provide professional care, there is a noticeable gap in the supports available to people waiting for or returning from professional care.
-The U-Turn Drop-in Centre is responding with support services and resources informed by our experience and by the participants using our current services.
-Our activities include:
+It was also recognized that those who struggle with addiction issues in the Trinity-Conception Bay areas have limited supports; there is a noticeable gap in the support available to people waiting for or returning from professional treatment and aftercare services.
+The U-Turn Drop-in Centre is responding with support services informed by our experience and the participants using our current services.

 To bring experience, strength, and hope to people who seek recovery from addiction.

 A supportive recovery community where we help people live beyond addiction.